7w0r4ng3s/menu_scraping/README.md

-# Food Preference Project Using Machine Learning
+# Food Preference Project with Machine Learning

 > The project is a food preference recommender which using the menu data from UCSC dining hall and labels on different foods to recommend the food I like.
 Since the project is currently still in development, some functionalities is waiting to be completed in the future.